binerogroup/documentation/_sources/images/launch-instance-from-image.rst.txt

 an :doc:`image <index>`.
 Restoring from a snapshot (assuming the entire instance was restored) is then the same as creating an instance from a private image.

-When restoring an entire instance from a snapshot, which might be the case if for instance an upgrade failed post snapshot and you want to revert to the previous state, you would create a new instance from the image that was generated.
+When restoring an entire instance from a snapshot, which might be the case if for example an upgrade failed post snapshot and you want to revert to the previous state, you would create a new instance from the image that was generated.